YMandCL/Industrial-Production-Exploratory/README.md

 This project is conducting an exploratory analysis of Industrial Production in the United States.

-All data is from the Federal Reserve Bank of St. Louis (FRED Economic Research)
+All data is from the Federal Reserve Bank of St. Louis (FRED Economic Research) last updated in May 2019.

-To Do List:
+January 2020 To Do List:

+1.Pull latest data for December 2019

+Summer 2019 Notes for Future:

 1. Check to see if errors are correlated.
 Is there evidence of time related trend in the residuals?